emailbox/minimail_mobileapp/README.md

 ## Current status

 Version: 0.1 aka extreme alpha
 It's alive!
 Minimail is usable as a mobile email client at this point (not just a prototype)!
 Sending and receiving both work, you can view Threads, create Leisure Filters, and search links/attachments/emails.
-Because Push Notifications are not yet functioning, I recommend continuing to use your exiting mail app alongside minimail.
+Because Push Notifications are not yet functioning, I recommend continuing to use your existing mail app alongside minimail.

 Priorities include:
 - Refactor into correct Backbone patterns